 This morning, set off to see the DMZ, or Korea’s Demilitarized Zone, which functions as a buffer between North Korea and South Korea.
 The line is drawn at the 38th parallel north and runs for 250 km.
 This border barrier has kept the peace since the end of the Korean War in 1953.
 During your visit to the site, you’ll also get the opportunity to see Korea’s Freedom Bridge, which runs next to, but not over, the Imjingak River.
 Explore the underground tunnels and learn how each side has developed strategies to defend their territory as well as prepare themselves in the event of the need for offensive force.
+If you would like to dive deeper into the complicated relationship between the two countries, opt for the exclusive Panmunjom tour which takes you to the 'truce village', the site where peace discussions were held and where soldiers face each other from their respective sides.
+Otherwise, return to the city where you will instead take a deep-dive into Korean cuisine with a food tasting tour at Gwangjang Food Market.
+Follow your nose down this long covered arcade of food stalls and sample staples such as savory pancakes and rice rolls to adventurous blood sausage and wriggling octopus tentacles.

 After breakfast, you’ll be on your way to Jeju today.
 Jeju is an island province situated in the Korea Strait and is blessed with a temperate climate.
 Break out into the mountain air and stretch your legs as you climb Mount Halla.
 The ancient shield volcano provides incredible panoramas of the surrounding national park.
 Put on your hard hat as you discover the Manjanggul Lava Tube Caves.
 The tube is just under 25,000 feet long, one of the longest in the world.
 See ancient island living at it’s finest as you visit the traditional village before calling it a full day.
-Return to your luxury hotel, we recommend the Hyatt Regency Jeju.

 The five-star Conrad Seoul is located in the Yeouido financial district with fantastic views overlooking the Han River and city.
 The hotel offers a huge year-round indoor swimming pool, spa, well-equipped gym, a rooftop garden and even a golf driving range.
 The spacious executive lounge outshines other five-star lounges with comfortable seating and a generous happy hour promotion.
 There are 434 spacious rooms with air-conditioning, a deep bathtub, rainfall showerhead, double sink, luxury aromatherapy toiletries, Apple entertainment systems, a Nespresso coffee machine and complimentary newspapers.
 The hotel is within 5 minutes walking distance from Yeouido Subway Station (Line 5) and reasonably close to Seoul's airports.
 There is a choice of restaurants including Zest offering international dishes, Atrio that plates up Italian cuisine, a bar and grill on the 37th floor with a 360-degree view of the city and Flames a lobby bar offering wines, cocktails, local and international beers.
 The hotel also has direct access to the large international-style IFC shopping mall.